Navigating the Complexities of Grief for Survivors of Suicide Loss

 So far, Dr. Schneck has studied roughly 40 participants and hopes to enroll a third group beginning in May 2023.
 His goal is to develop treatment using neurofeedback that speeds up unconscious processing and gives them greater resilience in dealing with loss in the future.

-For additional information about the study, please follow this link to learn more.
+Please follow this link for additional information about the study.
 Participants do not need to live in New York City.

 Media Contact